 To create a frictionless stainless surface, maintaining a stable temperature is recommended.
 Equally, the pan should adequately be cleaned using enough hot water to remove all the food particles on the surface.

 When these particles are burnt, they stick to the walls, preventing oil circulation in the pans.
-Once the food is immersed in the pans, chances of sticking are high.
+Once the food is placed in the pans, chances of sticking are high.

 What Helps Food from Not Sticking To the Pan?